rebelsky/csc207b/_prelim/prelim30.md

 * We're going to do two days with binary search trees.
 You'll have the same partner for both labs.
-* Each group should have received an "R" or an "I" card.
+* Each group should have received an "R" (purple) or an "I" (yellow) card.
+  I'll explain what those mean in a bit.

 ### Upcoming work

 * No additional readings for Friday
 * [Assignment 7](../assignments/assignment07) due Thursday the 18th
-* Lab writeup for today: TBD
+* Lab writeup for today: Exercise 4 (Class 30)

 ### Extra credit